 Member Forum Recap

-Thank you to everyone who attended our Member Forums last month.
+Thank you to everyone who attended our Member Forums in August.
 Nearly 100 people participated and had the opportunity to provide feedback on a variety of new ideas the Madison Club is considering as a result of strategic planning efforts by our board of directors and staff over the last two years.
 Members were given detail on the Club’s financial footing, its revenue streams and expenses, its position within the changing and growing downtown landscape, and the effect of increased competition for food and beverage venues locally.The most significant changes presented at the forums included architectural drawings for a proposed renovation of the lower level Tap Room and Club Room areas.
 This space, which is currently grossly underutilized, would allow for greater

 usage and higher revenue potential during all times of the day and would help the Madison Club stay relevant and desirable in an ever-competitive arena for event and meeting space.
 Highlights of the renovation proposal include:

-- Reconfiguration of the Tap Room, which would become a more open and updated lounge space for our members to use during the day and in the evening.
+- Reconfiguration of the Tap Room, which would become a more updated lounge space for our members to use during the day and in the evening.
 This new lounge area would encompass the space now held by the Business Center.
 The goal of the expanded space is to offer a comfortable option during the day for members to grab a quick bite, work independently or gather informally with others for smaller meetings.
 In the evening, the space would offer more casual dining and cocktail options.